-The use of nanotechnology has led to the rise of new opportunities in this area, with the head of the project, Professor Konrad Szaciłowski, said:
+The use of nanotechnology has led to the rise of new opportunities in this area.
+The head of the project, Professor Konrad Szaciłowski, said:

 We want to use the new nanotech to protect, preserve and mark pieces of art.
 Nanotechnology is new, fast growing field of knowledge and gives us the opportunities that we couldn’t have with the traditional tools.

-Artwork restorer Natalia Balasa underlined that the materials currently used for art renovation are not only ineffective, but often very toxic.
+Artwork restorer Natalia Balasa highlighted that the materials currently used for art renovation are not only ineffective, but often very toxic.
 She explained: